LiskArchive/lips/proposals/mainnet_migration.md

 ###### Assets Entry for Legacy Module

+Let `genesisLegacyStoreSchema` be as defined in [LIP 0050](https://github.com/LiskHQ/lips/blob/aebeecc40447e4229f14fc641fb11527270dfbb5/proposals/lip-0050.md#genesis-state-initialization).
 The `assets` entry for the legacy module is added by the logic defined in the function `addLegacyModuleEntry` in the following pseudo code:

 ```python
 addLegacyModuleEntry():